-Richard was a Senior Paramedic (Practice Educator) & Hazardous Area Response Team Operative within the East of England Ambulance Service NHS Trust.
-Richard joined the team at Anglia Ruskin University in October 2015.
+Richard was a Senior Paramedic (Practice Educator) and Hazardous Area Response Team Operative within the East of England Ambulance Service NHS Trust.
+He joined the team at ARU in October 2015.

-During his career in the NHS Ambulance Service Richard had a keen interest in Resilience & Specialist Operations.
-Richard expanded his experience in this field by training and becoming part of the Specialist Operations Response Team (SORT) and then moving onto the Hazardous Area Response Team (HART) where he worked for the last two and a half years of his NHS career.
+During his career in the NHS Ambulance Service, Richard had a keen interest in Resilience and Specialist Operations.
+He expanded his experience in this field by training and becoming part of the Specialist Operations Response Team (SORT) and then moving onto the Hazardous Area Response Team (HART) where he worked for the last two and a half years of his NHS career.

 Richard moved into higher education initially as a Clinical Skills Tutor.
-While undertaking this role he had responsibility for delivering the full range of Paramedic assessments/interventions across levels 4, 5 and 6.
-Richard became a Lecturer in 2017, expanding his teaching responsibilities to include theory sessions, undergraduate major project supervision, module leadership and research.
-Richard is the site lead for the BSc (Hons) Paramedic Science degree and also teaches on other courses including healthcare science, physician associate and nursing.
+While undertaking this role he had responsibility for delivering the full range of Paramedic assessments/interventions across Levels 4, 5 and 6.